stoph/fastly-debug/README.md

+# Fastly Debug
-Chrome extension to display debug headers from Fastly
+## Chrome extension to display debug headers from Fastly

 When the icon is clicked, the extension injects the Fastly debug header ("Fastly-Debug:1") and loads the current URL.
-Once loaded, it extracts the additional cache related headers...
+Once loaded, it extracts any additional Fastly cache related headers...

 * "Age"
 * "Fastly-Debug-Path"